zacharyLYH/Next-Portfolio-Template/README.md

 > At the time of writing this, not every combination of features have been tested.
 In other words, missing certain fields might cause UI damages, and should be reported [here](https://github.com/zacharyLYH/Next-Portfolio-Template/issues).

+### Lengthy paragraph splitting
+In the current implementation, long paragraphs are split by periods `.`, seperated into bullet points, and a colored circle will sit in place of the bullet point.
+Check out [the implementation](https://github.com/zacharyLYH/Next-Portfolio-Template/blob/main/utilities/splitLines.tsx).
+Currently, places affected by `BeautifyParagraph` are:
+- Bio aboutMe
+- Experience story
+- Project story

 ### Bio

 This is the shape of the `Bio` section, replace text values as appropriate.